 Given its South American origin it seems odd that a wild hybrid potato found in Mexico should be named after Edinburgh.
-The plant is called Solanum x edinense and it is the product of natural cross pollination between domesticated potatoes and the wild Mexican species Solanum demissum.
+The plant is called Solanum xedinense and it is the product of natural cross pollination between domesticated potatoes and the wild Mexican species Solanum demissum.
 The ‘x’ before edinense shows we know this plant is a hybrid.

-The explanation for this curious choice of name is that the French botanist Francois Berthault, who was a specialist in the potato family, named the hybrid in 1911 using specimens grown from tubers that were in the collection of RBGE at that time.
-To reflect the source of the plant material he studied Berthault chose the name edinense, the Latinised form of Edinburgh.
+The explanation for this curious choice of name is that the French botanist Pierre Berthault, who was a specialist in the potato family, named the hybrid in 1911 using specimens grown from tubers that were in the collection of RBGE at that time.
+To reflect the source of the plant material he studied, Berthault chose the name edinense, the Latinised form of Edinburgh.

 When we started planning for a display of wild potatoes at the Botanics using plant material held in the Commonwealth Potato Collection at the James Hutton Institute we realised that the opportunity existed to recreate the Edinburgh potato.
 All that was required was the wild Solanum demissum and some fertile cultivated potatoes to cross it with.

 SASA provided a selection of cultivated varieties known for high fertility.
 Choice of varieties for potato breeding projects is important as the complicated genetic heritage of the potato means that many familiar modern varieties are sterile and of no use for breeding.